|7. CORRECTING YOUR

 feel dizzy at times or you may have a muscle pull (when muscles

 not used for a long time suddenly come into play).
-If there is
+If there is any

-into PRESENT SPACE.
+PRESENT SPACE.
 Your subconscious mind will know how to protect

-- It is not possible to maintain good posture if you are mentally
+- It is not possible to maintain good posture if you are

-so that you can focus on the work at hand.
+of action so that you can focus on the work at hand.

-- You should feel very comfortable in Present Space, if there
+- You should feel very comfortable in Present Space, if there is

-is any feeling of discomfort it will be because of the following
+any feeling of discomfort it will be because of the following

-reasons. a) Your mind has blanked out – you are not thinking
+reasons. a) Your mind has blanked out – you are not thinking of

-of any thing, neither are you focused properly on the surroundings.
+any thing, neither are you focused properly on the surroundings.

 This is a very disorienting state. b) You are not able to suppress

-your thoughts – if you are worried about something you will
+your thoughts – if you are worried about something you will find

-too hard – being in present space is a natural state!
+– being in present space is a natural state!